bathlarp/backend/README.md

   - The application will be made available on <http://localhost:4000> (you'll need an API client to interact with it, though).
   - You can also access a dashboard at <http://localhost:4000/dev/dashboard>
     that will give you quite a lot of information about how it's performing.
+You can also see any e-mails sent by the server at <http://localhost:4000/dev/mailbox>.
   - To stop the server again, press Ctrl-C twice.
 - Run the application inside an interactive console (handy for debugging):
   - `iex -S mix phx.server`